mongodb/mongo-rust-driver/README.md

 export MONGODB_URI="mongodb://localhost:27017/?tls=true&tlsCertificateKeyFile=cert.pem&tlsCAFile=ca.pem"
 cargo test --verbose
 ```
-**Note:** When you open a pull request, your code will be run against a comprehensive testing matrix, so it is usually not necessary run the integration tests against all combinations of topology/auth/TLS locally.
+**Note:** When you open a pull request, your code will be run against a comprehensive testing matrix, so it is usually not necessary to run the integration tests against all combinations of topology/auth/TLS locally.

 ### Linter Tests
 Our linter tests use the nightly version of `rustfmt` to verify that the source is formatted properly and the stable version of `clippy` to statically detect any common mistakes.